Corruption in Somalia: Anti-corruption measures

 In May 2014, the federal Cabinet unanimously passed a new Public Procurement, Concessions and Disposal Act, which Finance Minister Halane had tabled.
 The law formalizes principles, procedures and decisions with regard to agreements entered into by public institutions, and procurement of goods, services and concessions with public funds.
-As such, it aims to spur economic development and establish a foundation for transparent financial governance by eliminating mismanagement of public funds, reducing monopolies and promoting competitiveness in the concession procurement process.
+It aims to spur economic development and establish a foundation for transparent financial governance by eliminating mismanagement of public funds, reducing monopolies and promoting competitiveness in the concession procurement process.

 The Act is expected to regulate the national public financial sector, ameliorate accountability, and ensure that public funds are utilized in accordance with their intended purpose.
 Through sound price management of services and commodities, it also aims to strengthen financial governance and institutions by optimizing values on public expenditures.
 Parliament is now expected to deliberate on the bill for adoption.

 In July 2014, the Office of the Auditor General (OAG) was officially opened within the Ministry of Finance compound in Mogadishu.
 It is mandated to audit all government institutions, including ensuring appropriate management of government funds and strengthening public transparency and accountability.
 Among its first initiatives, the OAG outlined statutory regulations vis-à-vis government institutional accountability, which were approved by the Somali Council of Ministers and await parliamentary endorsement.

 In September 2014, the Somali government began utilizing a new, free asset recovery system supported by the UNODC and World Bank.

 In September 2014, the Somali government also launched a Public Awareness Campaign to tackle and prevent corruption in the public sector and to strengthen good governance.
 According to the project's director, Minister of Information Mustaf Ali Duhulow, it will consist of anti-corruption programs, which are scheduled to air on radio and television stations, newspapers, websites, social media and various other local media outlets.
 The initiative will broadcast public service announcements aimed at the average citizen, as well as establish call-in programs, debates, discussions and public events.
 The minister also indicated that the public awareness campaign would be accompanied by a civic education drive to inform the citizenry on anti-graft legislation, reporting and enforcement.

 The Ministry of Finance and Planning has a number of internal policies and procedures which are intended to address corruption.